patrickbucher/daily-haskell/diary.md

+# Day 42 (Th, 2025-09-18)

+I made the side length of the field dynamic, so that I can test Minimax and Alpha-Beta-Pruning with less data to consider.

 # Day 41 (We, 2025-09-17)

 I'd like to tackle yesterday's issue by re-implementing `buildTreeAB`, for which I have to replace the list comprehension by a recursive definition.
 The problem with list comprehensions is that they cannot be stopped prematurely.
 But this is exactly what I need for Alpha-Beta pruning: stop building the tree.